mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 ## Conclusion

-In this post, I showed you how to provision an EC2 instance with a graphics card that can be turned on and off on demand, where you only pay for the instance while using it.
+This post showed how to provision an EC2 instance with a graphics card that can be started and stopped on demand, and used to run robotics simulations _on demand_.
 I showed how to install O3DE, a modern real-time open source simulation engine, along with a ROS2 sample application showing a warehouse with robot arms and mobile robots running in real time.
 In the future, you could use this setup for robotics development, or even build the simulation into a Docker image for automated testing.

-See if you can build the simulation for yourself, then go one step further and enable 32 robots running at once!
+See if you can build the simulation for yourself, then go one step further and enable 32 robots running at once using DemoLevel2!